Everything You Need to Know About Staingate

 Unfortunately this does render many MacBook Pros and some MacBooks ineligible to be repaired for this very common problem.
 So, what can you do about staingate when Apple won't cover the problem you may ask.
 Well, you have three options left really.
 Continue on with the staingate as it likely deteriorates (depending on usage the speed of this varies wildly), pay to have your laptop display replaced, OR remove what's left of the anti-glare coating completely.

 At the mere mention of removing a coating from the display the average user may be rather unnerved but there is little to fear.
 This process has become a rather common solution and with some time and elbow grease you should be pleased with the result.
-There have been many different suggestions for the best substance to use to remove the coating ranging including isopropyl alcohol, baby wipes and fine cutting/polishing compounds.
+There have been many different suggestions for the best substance to use to remove the coating ranging from isopropyl alcohol to baby wipes and even fine cutting/polishing compounds.
 Some of the hard work and time can be reduced using a Dremel or electric drill with a polishing head but we have generally found that it's better to do by hand with a soft cloth, especially if you are only doing one screen.

 Removal of the anti-glare layer will naturally bring more glare to the display but it does leave the actual surface and image exponentially clearer.
 No longer do you have to read webpages through the shiny green haze of staingate or see the imprint of your keyboard keys across your display constantly.
 Instead you can simply read and work from a clear, bright and somewhat shinier image, just like the good old days when your MacBook Pro was new and shiny.